SM48 / TEM2

 These locomotives were also built for export.
 TEM4 was a tropicalized version for Cuba, with the de-rated 1000 hp PD1T (T for tropical) engine; 44 examples were built between 1964 and 1966 in Bryansk, of which four remained in the USSR.
 Later variants for Cuba were identified by the suffix ‘K’, but unfortunately I have no information on their production.
 Export to European countries included standard Soviet versions suited for the 1435 mm track, i.e. TEM2A and TEM2AM.

 Mention has also to be made of further development of the basic design, which indeed proved extremely prolific.
 Thus, TEM3 (1979 – 1992, 29 examples) featured different trucks, while TEM5 (1969 – 1974, 17 examples) was an even more extensive redesign, with the 6D49 diesel engine – some of its features were used in the TEM2M, which in fact had been initially designed TEM5M.
 TEM15 (1987 – 1995, 194 examples), developed from TEM2M, was intended for Cuba, but most went to Soviet and later Russian industrial establishments.
-Further development led to TEM16, TEM17 and TEM18: the latter, with the 1-PD4A diesel engine, finally went into series production in 1992 and eventually replaced its older kinsmen, over 800 being built until early 2009.
+Further development led to TEM16, TEM17 and TEM18: the latter, with the 1-PD4A diesel engine, finally went into series production in 1992 and eventually replaced its older kinsmen, over 1700 being built until mid-2017.
+At the time of writing (January 2018) TEM18 still remains in production; a single example saw some service in Poland with LHS (broad-gauge line, a PKP subsidiary).

 TEM2s were widely used in the USSR and Russia and still remain in service, as the most numerous heavy diesel switchers in the former Soviet republics.
 On January 1, 1976, 1501 TEM2s and 215 TEM2As were used by Soviet railways, plus probably many more by various industrial operators.
 According to KMD, in 1992 there were 3418 examples of all versions in use in former USSR countries.
 Marco van Uden (www.railfaneurope.net) gives over 3300 locomotives of this type used in former Soviet Republics (Georgia, Kazakhstan, Latvia, Lithuania, Moldova, Russia and Ukraine), but it is not clear if this number includes those used by industrial operators – most probably not.
 As figures concerning export are very hard to find, it is virtually impossible to estimate the total output: ‘about 10,000’ sounds reasonable.